shivaat/shivaat.github.io/_pages/publications.md

 ### 2017

 Victoria Yaneva, __Shiva Taslimipoor__, Omid Rohanian, Le An Ha: Cognitive Processing of Multiword Expressions in Native and Non-native Speakers of English: Evidence from Gaze Data.
-In <i>Mitkov, R. (Ed.)
-Computational and Corpus-based Phraseology</i>.
+In Mitkov, R. (Ed.)
+Computational and Corpus-based Phraseology.
 EUROPHRAS 2017.
 Lecture Notes in Computer Science, vol 10596.
 Springer, pages 363-379, 2017.

 Omid Rohanian, __Shiva Taslimipoor__, Victoria Yaneva, Le An Ha: Using Gaze data to predict Multiword Expressions.
 In proceedings of the 11th Conference on Advances in Natural Language Processing (RANLP 2017), Varna, Bulgaria, pages 601-609, 2017.